upsideon/qkd-qchack-2022/README.md

 Given the limited time period of the hackathon, this repository isn't especially polished and I intend to make changes once the judging period has ended.
 Everything past the "Solution Description" section is a part of the original QuTech QCHack 2022 repository template and can be referenced or ignored at your discretion.

+Many thanks to the organizers and sponsors of QCHack 2022 for an excellent hacking experience!
+Thank you in particular to QuTech for creating a challenge that pushed me to dive into the world of quantum key distribution!

 ## Solution Description

 My solution implements the BBM92 quantum key distribution algorithm.
 This works just fine without noise and seems to be robust to eavesdropping.
 With noise there are still some difficulties as my implementation of the Cascade information reconciliation algorithm has some flaws.
 It appears to work partially, but there are edge cases that I seem to not be handling.
 I looking forward to updating this in the future once I've had some rest.